uribealex69-rgb/battery-tm-4-matlab/Matlab Files/README.md

 2. I don't know why everything in the legend for the first 2 graphs are red (shown below) I will go to the next zoom tutoring meeting and asked them what is the best way to fix it
    <img width="566" height="213" alt="image" src="https://github.com/user-attachments/assets/5ed260ea-46a2-4cae-87a8-3b864e4931f9" />
+   -the black line labeled data1 is just the original graph for cycle 1 plotted under/over the graph with the breaks (ie: Constant current,CV...)